department-of-veterans-affairs/vagov-content/pages/health-care/about-va-health-benefits/cost-of-care.md

 This depends, in part, on the priority group we assign you to when you enroll in VA health care.
 We’ll assign you to 1 of 8 priority groups, depending on your military service history, disability rating, income level, whether or not you qualify for Medicaid, and other benefits you may be receiving (like pension benefits).

-You may also qualify for free VA health care, prescriptions medicines, or both if you meet certain eligibility requirements.
-For example, you may qualify for free care if:
-- You’re a former Prisoner of War, **or**
-- You have service-connected disabilities that we’ve rated at least 50% disabling, **or**
+You may also qualify for free VA health care, prescription medicines, or both if you meet certain eligibility requirements.
+For example, you may qualify for free care if you're a former Prisoner of War or if you have service-connected disabilities that we've rated at least 50% disabling.
-- You have service-connected disabilities that we’ve rated 0-40% disabling, and you’ve taken the copay test to determine your prescription copay status, **or**
-- A VA provider has determined that you’re catastrophically disabled (meaning you have a severely disabling injury or health condition that’s permanently made it difficult for you to do normal daily living activities and need help to do things like leave your home or bed)

 If you know your priority group, keep reading below to find out what your copay may be for different types of care, tests, and prescriptions medicines.